Factbox: Republicans who may take on Obama in 2012

 MICHELE BACHMANN

-A leader of the Tea Party movement, Bachmann moved into the race's top tier with a victory last month in the Iowa straw poll, a test of early strength in the state that holds the first nominating contest.
+A leader of the Tea Party movement, Bachmann joined the upper tier of candidates after a strong performance in the first major Republican debate on June 13 in New Hampshire.

 A former tax lawyer, Bachmann became the first Republican woman elected to the U.S. House of Representatives from Minnesota in 2006.

-A fiscal, social and religious conservative, Bachmann led early polls in conservative Iowa but has seen Perry take a slight lead there since he entered the race last month.
+A fiscal, social and religious conservative, Bachmann could benefit if former Alaska Governor Sarah Palin decided not to run, because the two are similar in politics and appeal to many of the same voters.

-While battling Perry for conservative support, she also faces a challenge in broadening her appeal and competing in states like New Hampshire and Florida, where her strong religious views and uncompromising positions on financial issues may not appeal to more moderate Republicans.
+Bachmann has led recent polls in Iowa, where social conservatives are strong, but might struggle in primaries in New Hampshire and Florida, where her strong religious views and uncompromising positions on financial issues may not appeal to more moderate Republicans.

+The three-term Texas governor was second in most polls even before announcing that he would enter the race.
+He is seen as a candidate who could bridge divides within the party because he is known for promoting job growth and staunch religious conservatism, and is popular within the Tea Party movement.

+Perry would have the advantage of being the field's only governor from the South, a powerful party stronghold.
+Known for his fund-raising acumen, he would also have strong support from within Texas, home to many wealthy Republican donors.

 JON HUNTSMAN